Skip to main content

 Statewide Collaborative on Trauma-Informed Care

-Based on the work of the SCTIC during the development phase, the Children’s Commission published a final report in February 2019 entitled Building a Trauma-Informed Child Welfare System: A Blueprint.
-The Trauma Blueprint provides a roadmap for the Texas child welfare system to become trauma-informed and trauma-responsive and invites innovation and improvement in the approach to trauma-informed care in both the public and private sectors.
+Based on the work of the SCTIC, the Children’s Commission published Building a Trauma-Informed Child Welfare System: A Blueprint in February 2019.
+The Trauma Blueprint provides a roadmap for the child welfare system and invites innovation and improvement in both the public and private sectors to become trauma-informed and trauma-responsive.

 The Blueprint focuses on nine Guiding Principles to create a trauma-informed child welfare system.
 These Guiding Principles and correlating strategies inform the work of the SCTIC Implementation Task Force, as well as provide principles for all interested stakeholders to center their trauma work around.

-The Implementation Task Force was created to oversee the implementation of the strategies set forth in the Blueprint.
-The Implementation Task Force set global priorities for the SCTIC, established workgroups to carry out these priorities, and monitored progress of the workgroups to help ensure successful implementation.
-The Implementation Task Force was chaired by the Honorable Judge Carlos Villalon, Judge of the Child Protection Court of the Rio Grande Valley West.
+Chaired by the Honorable Judge Carlos Villalon, Judge of the Child Protection Court of the Rio Grande Valley West, the Implementation Task Force was created to oversee the implementation of the strategies set forth in the Blueprint.
+The Implementation Task Force set global priorities for the SCTIC, established workgroups to carry out these priorities, and monitored progress to help ensure successful implementation.

 For additional resources, please visit the Reports and Resources page, Statewide Collaborative on Trauma-Informed Care.